 Three Main Types of Fit Interview Questions

-As a general rule of thumb, you should have 15 stories in your back pocket before walking into an interview.
-These stories should not all be based in your academic life, nor should they all be work related.
+As a rule of thumb, you should have 15+ stories in your back pocket before walking into an interview.
+These stories should not all be based on your academic life, nor should they all be work related.
 You should balance your stories across three categories:

-- Leadership – did you give a rousing speech at half time of a big game in college?
+- Leadership – Did you give a rousing speech at half time of a big game in college?
 This can qualify.
-But your experience as the president of a club can, too.
+But your experience as the president of a club or volunteer efforts can, too.

-- Work experience – internships or other types of experiences that are closer to the professional environment in which you’ll be working are important to prepare stories around.
+- Work experience – Some of your stories should come from internships or other types of experiences that are closer to the professional environment in which you’ll be working.

 Build stories from different parts of your experience and emphasize your most recent stories.
 Let’s go through each question type.